Today, we will spend our time exploring different historical sites in Kathmandu. We start our day after breakfast.

 The complex has a white stupa in the center and also hosts a temple making it equally significant for Buddhists and Hindus.
 Besides being a historically and religiously significant site, the Swayambhunath also gives a great view of the sunset over Kathmandu city

 The stupa at Swayambhunath is only second to Boudha for Tibetans and followers of Tibetan Buddhism.
 We will enjoy the site with briefings from our experienced guide.

-Experience the unique architecture of Nepal as you walk the premises of Basantapur Durbar Square (also called the Kathmandu Durbar Square) filled with pagoda-style temples and palaces built in the Malla and Shah dynasty.
-You can also witness the renovations being done to the buildings that suffered major damages during the 2015 earthquake.
+Basantapur Durbar Square Experience the unique architecture of Nepal as you walk the premises of Basantapur Durbar Square (also called the Kathmandu Durbar Square) filled with pagoda-style temples and palaces built in the Malla and Shah dynasty.
+You can also witness the renovations being done to the buildings that suffered major damage during the 2015 earthquake.

 Bhaktapur Durbar Square

 Bhaktapur Durbar Square lies in the medieval city of Bhaktapur and is an excellent example of the Newari architectural style.
 Away from the main city, the culture and lifestyle of the local people still revolve around pottery, handicrafts, and agriculture.
 The 55 windowed palaces, Nyatapola, Golden Gate, Dattatreya Temple, Bhairavnath Temple, and Vatsala Temple among others are some of Bhaktapur Durbar square's significant attractions.
 You can even taste the local Newari cuisine and the famous King curd while you are here.
 It concludes a day of sightseeing and also our Kathmandu Cultural Tour-2 day package.
 Our representative will drop you to the airport according to the timing of your flight.